metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `resource_name` (String) Name of the resource to which this resource resize policy applies.
-Supported values: cpu, memory.
+- `resource_name` (String) Name of the resource to which this resource resize policy applies.Supported values: cpu, memory.
-- `restart_policy` (String) Restart policy to apply when specified resource is resized.
-If not specified, it defaults to NotRequired.
+- `restart_policy` (String) Restart policy to apply when specified resource is resized.If not specified, it defaults to NotRequired.

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--resources"></a>